OctopusDeploy/blog/blog/2023-01/devops-platform-engineering/index.md

 ## Conclusion

 As you grow your software delivery team, you must carefully manage the complexity of scale.
-Some organizations limit complexity by limiting a team's autonomy, but platform engineering provides a mechanism that tames complexity while preserving development team autonomy.
+Some organizations limit complexity by limiting a team's autonomy, but Platform Engineering provides a mechanism that tames complexity while preserving development team autonomy.

 ## Further reading